 We stuffed ourselves with frosted layer cakes, pies, chewy chocolate brownies, jellied fruit salads, cinnamon rolls, and trays of cookies.
-Yeah, there was a large main course, but we kids had only eyes for the desserts.
-The old fashioned cookie recipe below will let you share the experience.
+Yeah, there was a large main course, but we kids had only eyes for the desserts!
+The vintage cookie recipes below will let you share the experience.

 Mom's Recipe Scrapbooks (c.
 1920s)

 The old fashioned family reunions called for lots of good, homemade food, and every family contributed their share.
 Mom usually took a casserole, a plateful of fancy-cut sandwiches, and at least a couple of dessert items, including a tin of her delicious butter pecan cookies.
 Everybody loved them!

 While the adults sat beneath the shady maple trees and

 caught up on the latest family news, we kids played games of tag or

 tossed a ball around, and longed for the eventual picnic supper served